learnbyexample/cli-computing/cli_computing.md

 handle
 ```

 **14)** Input lines have three or more fields separated by a `,` delimiter.
-Extract second field to second last field.
-In other words, extract fields other than first and last.
+Extract from the second field to the second last field.
+In other words, extract fields other than the first and last.

 ```bash
 $ printf 'apple,fig,cherry\ncat,dog,bat\n' | grep # ???